 In their best moments, these photos puncture our familiar legends with sharp glimpses of black-and-white reality, challenging stereotypes about the two cities.
 “I hope one thing that comes through in this show is that they are constantly changing,” Garcia says.
 “These cities are layered, and it’s always been a contest: Who does the city belong to?
 What is it for?
 How is it being used?”

-(“Boomtowns: How Photography Shaped Los Angeles and San Francisco” is on view at the California Historical Society in San Francisco until March 10, 2019.)
+(“Boomtowns: How Photography Shaped Los Angeles and San Francisco” was on view at the California Historical Society in San Francisco in 2019.)